DQIX/.github/profile/README.md

 > A catalog of **discovered functions** from the Japanese version of *Dragon Quest IX*.

 * Structured for compatibility with `resymgen`
-* Each entry contains address, name, and identified purpose
+* Each entry includes address, name, and identified purpose
 * Result of multi-year research effort
 * Promotes reuse and cross-project consistency